Reliable fairness auditing with semi-supervised inference: Asymptotic results

 where $\textnormal{\bf IF}^{\ssv}_{\Msc_a}(Y_i, \Bsc_{a,i};c, \bthetabar_a)$ is specified in Table \ref{tab:if}.
 Therefore, $n^{\frac{1}{2}}\left(\Deltahat^{\ssv}_{\Msc} - \Delta_{\Msc}\right)$ converges weakly to a zero-mean Gaussian distribution with variance \end{theorem}

-Theorem S1 in the Supplementary Materials provides similar results for the supervised estimator.
-We utilize Theorems S1 and \ref{thm:ss-if} to compare the asymptotic variances of the two estimators in the following corollary, with the proof detailed in Section S2.4.
+Theorem \ref{thm:sup-if} in the Supplementary Materials provides similar results for the supervised estimator.
+We utilize Theorems \ref{thm:sup-if} and \ref{thm:ss-if} to compare the asymptotic variances of the two estimators in the following corollary, with the proof detailed in Section \ref{supp:var-comp}.

 \begin{corollary}[\textbf{Variance comparison of $\Deltahat^{\supv}_{\Msc}$ and $\Deltahat^{\ssv}_{\Msc}$}] When the imputation model in equation \eqref{eq:imputation} is correctly specified and $\E(Y\mid S, \bW, A = a) \ne \E(Y \mid A = a)$,